-Landscape and Visual Mitigation Measures during Construction Implementation Status Relevant Contract(s) in the Reporting Period CM1- The construction area and contractor's temporary works areas shall be minimised to avoid impacts on adjacent landscape.
+Landscape and Visual Mitigation Measures during Construction Implementation Status Relevant Contract(s) in the Reporting Period CM1 - The construction area and contractor's temporary works areas shall be minimised to avoid impacts on adjacent landscape.
 Management Meetings.
-Implementation of the measures All works contracts CM2 - Reduction of construction period to practical minimum - CM5, CM6 and CM7 by Contractors was observed.
-CM3 - Phasing of the construction stage to reduce visual impacts during the construction phase. · CM4 - Construction traffic (land and sea) including construction plants, construction vessels and barges shall be kept to a practical minimum. - - CM5 - Erection of decorative mesh screens or construction hoardings around works areas in visually unobtrusive colours. - - CM6 - Avoidance of excessive height and bulk of site buildings and structures - - CM7 - Control of night-time lighting by hooding all lights and through minimisation of night working periods carefully protected during construction.
-Detailed Tree Protection Specification shall be Tree Protection Specifications were provided in the relevant Contract Specifications respectively for implementation by the Contractors under the Project.
-3508 provided in the Contract Specification.
-Under this specification, the Contractor shall be required to submit, for approval, a detailed working method statement for the protection of trees prior to undertaking any works adjacent to all retained trees, including trees in contractor's works areas The Contractors' performance on the implementation of the tree maintenance and protection measures were observed and checked by the ET weekly during construction period.
+Implementation of the measures All works contracts CM2 - Reduction of construction period to practical minimum CM5, CM6 and CM7 by Contractors was observed.
+CM3 - Phasing of the construction stage to reduce visual impacts during the construction phase.
+CM4 - Construction traffic (land and sea) including construction plants, construction vessels and barges shall be kept to a practical minimum.
+CM5 - Erection of decorative mesh screens or construction hoardings around works areas in visually unobtrusive colours.
+CM6 - Avoidance of excessive height and bulk of site buildings and structures CM7 - Control of night-time lighting by hooding all lights and through minimisation of night working periods carefully protected during Tree Protection Specifications were provided in the relevant Contract Specifications respectively for implementation by the Contractors under the Project.
+The Contractors' performance on the implementation of the tree maintenance and protection measures were observed and checked by the ET weekly during construction period.
+3508